Apply for a Marriage Licence

 Make sure you have:

-- signed piece of government-issued identification and proof of age for both people getting married
+- signed piece of government-issued identification and proof of age for both people getting married (identification can't be expired)

 - proof of death if either person getting married is widowed